 Looking forward to a career in Data Analytics?
 Check out the Data Analytics Bootcamp and get certified today.

 With this, you come to an end of this ‘percentile in statistics’ tutorial.
 You have learnt about what is percentile and how you can calculate the percentile of any data set with the help of a formula.

 Statistics is often the most fundamental of skills that are required for a career in Analytics.
-If you are keen on mastering key statistical skills and other vital analytical skills needed for such a career, you ought to explore Simplilearn’s Post Graduate Program in Data Analytics.
+If you are keen on mastering key statistical skills and other vital analytical skills needed for such a career, you ought to explore Simplilearn’s Data Analytics Certification Program.
 This bootcamp-style course is a 8-month intensive program delivered in collaboration with Purdue University and IBM.
 It features applied training in today’s top Data Analytics topics and skills, Masterclasses from Purdue faculty and IBM, and multiple projects, case studies and a capstone project to help you prove your practical expertise of the skills learnt to future employers.

 If you have any questions regarding this ‘Percentiles in statistics’ tutorial, do share them in the comment section.
 Our subject matter expert will respond to your queries.
 Happy learning!